GJLaughlin/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Overview
+In this project a simulated car drives around an environment populated with 6 lanes of traffic (3 lanes in each direction).
+My final test of the code allowed the vehicle to navigate the environment for over 20 minutes without incident.
+The test was ended without incident.
+After observing multiple lane changes from each lane, cars occupying all three lanes inhibiting the vehicle from passing, and the vehicle routinely choosing the only open lane to pass I deemed the code satisfactory for submitting.

+## Code Walkthrough
+### main.cpp - Responsible for running the program
+When the websocket calls the onMessage event handler (ln 62) the model uses the map and vehicle info to update the vehicle's trajectory.

+At the beginning of the handler the data is parsed out (ln 72-98).
+This data includes car position and sensor data.

+Next we do a quick check to see if this is the beginning of the path, and if it is set the cars position (ln 102).

+The meat of the model then begins by seeing if there is a car in front of it.
+The vehicle will keep adding to its velocity until it encounters a car in its lane.
+At this time the 'too_close' flag is set and the car will then decrement its speed (ln 112 - 147).
+Also within this block of code, a check is done to see if there are any options to pass.
+The 'lane_occupied' function is responsible for checking the sensors in the correct vicinity of the cars positon to determine if the requested lane is open or not.

+After we have determined if the vehicle should speed up, slow down, or possiblly change lanes it is time to update the path for the vehicle.
+Here we build up a list of points.
+Using the 'getXY' helper function we get our new waypoints.
+Then we iterate through the list to shift them approprietly.
+After the shifting our list of x and y points are ran through the spline tool for smoothing (ln 159 - 218).

+Finally we take our smooth splined points and create map coordinates from them that are passed back into the simulator to navigate the vehicle (ln 222 - 260)

+### helpers.h - Helper functions
+getFrenet - Responsible for converting the (x,y) map coordinates to (d,s) Frenet coordinates. getXY - Responsible for converting (d,s) Frenet coordinates to (x,y) map coordinates. lane_occupied - Responsible for looking through sensor data for the inquired about lane for the inquired about position.
+It will return a value indication if a lane is open or not.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).